- Water tests

 Possible Reasons for Contaminated Well Water

-- Insufficient cover of the well
+- Insufficient well cover

-- Dirty pumps, water filters, or pipes
+- Contaminated pumps, filters, or pipes

-- Outdated well system (shaft well)
+- Outdated well system (e.g., shaft wells)

-- Unsuitable extraction points (hoses)
+- Unsuitable sampling points (hoses etc.)

-- Irregular maintenance and inspection of the well
+- Lack of maintenance and inspection

 Chemical Analysis – An Advantage for Your Own Well!